codekiln/logseq-gardener/libs/commands/init/README.md

 - # `lgpm init`
+	- > Create or update an existing "Root Garden" environment for Logseq Patch Manager
+	- ## Prerequisites
+		- **`lgpm`** is currently designed to work **in conjunction with [Lerna](https://lerna.js.org/)**.
+If you do not have a Lerna-based monorepo set up, please run `lerna init` first.
+		- A typical setup flow might look like this:
 			-
-	  > Create or update an existing "Root Garden" environment for Logseq Patch Manager
+			  ```sh
+			  # 1. Create an empty directory for your garden
+			  mkdir ./logseq-garden
+			  cd ./logseq-garden

+			  # 2. Initialize Lerna (preview changes with --dry-run)
+			  npx lerna init --dry-run

+			  # 3. If everything looks good, remove --dry-run to finalize:
+			  npx lerna init

+			  # 4. Run lgpm init to prepare the root garden structure
+			  npx lgpm init
+			  ```
+		- In this workflow, `lgpm init` will add itself as a devDependency in `package.json` (if not already present) and ensure a `"postinstall": "lgpm sync"` script is set up.
 	- ## Usage
 		-
 		  ```sh
 		  $ lgpm init
 		  ```
 		- `lgpm init` sets up the **root** of your Logseq Garden so you can manage “Garden Patches” (sub-graphs).
-It creates minimal files and directories to help you start organizing patches.
-You do **not** need a Git or Lerna-based monorepo for basic usage—`lgpm` works with or without it.
+It creates minimal files and directories to help you start organizing patches, intended to be used inside a Lerna-based environment.
 		- When `lgpm init` is run, it will:
 			- 1. **Create a `patches/` directory (if none exists)**
 				- This directory houses each Garden Patch’s Logseq files.